Justification of Red List Category

 There are very few recent (uncontroversial) records of this species and they are becoming more infrequent so a continuing decline is suspected, although the rate is not known.

 This species has only been confirmed breeding near Tara, north of Omsk in Siberia, Russia, between 1909-1925.
-It migrates west-south-west from its presumed breeding grounds in Siberia through central and eastern Europe, predominantly Russia, Kazakhstan, Ukraine, Bulgaria, Hungary, Romania and the former Yugoslavia to southern Europe, Greece, Italy, and Turkey, and North Africa, Algeria, Morocco and Tunisia.
+It migrates west-south-west from its presumed breeding grounds through central and eastern Europe, predominantly Russia, Kazakhstan, Ukraine, Bulgaria, Hungary, Romania and the former Yugoslavia to southern Europe, Greece, Italy, and Turkey, and North Africa, Algeria, Morocco and Tunisia.
 It has also been reported from Slovenia, Uzbekistan, Turkmenistan, Saudi Arabia, and Yemen.
 Reports of birds staging in Ukraine persist but require confirmation.
 Regarded as very common in the early 19th century, it was already a rare bird by the 20th century, with regular records having dried up by the end of the century.
 Between 1980 and 1990, there were only 103 records involving 316-326 birds (BirdLife International 1999), and from 1990-1999, this dropped to 74 records involving 148-152 birds (BirdLife International 1999).
 Although there have been reports from Bulgaria, Ukraine and Uzbekistan of larger groups, most recent verified records have been of one to three birds, with the last nationally accepted record coming from Hungary in April 2001 (G. Buchanan and N. Crockford in litt.
 2009, Oláh and Pigniczki 2010).
 In 1994, the population was estimated at only 50-270 individuals, but the paucity of recent confirmed records suggests it is now lower than 50 birds.

 Behaviour: This species is migratory (del Hoyo et al. 1996).
 It is thought to breed in small colonies with nests between 2-3 m and 10-15 m apart (del Hoyo et al. 1996).
 Eggs have been found in May (del Hoyo et al. 1996).
 Early records often referred to the species as occurring in large flocks on migration and in winter.
 However, it is some decades since any sizeable flocks have been observed.
 The peak of the autumn migration appears to occur around September, with the spring migration peaking around March (Gretton 1991).

 Habitat: Breeding The only known nests were recorded in bog-forest transition zones (Gretton 1991) on the northern limit of the forest-steppe zone in habitat more typical of taiga marsh.
 This may represent either a very specialised breeding habitat requirement, or an unusual use of habitat at the limit of the species's breeding range (Gretton 1991).
-Non-breeding On migration and in winter, a wide variety of habitats are used, including saltmarsh, steppe grassland, fishponds, saltpans, brackish lagoons, tidal mudflats, semi-desert, brackish wetlands and sandy farmland next to lagoons.
+Non-breeding On migration and in winter, a wide variety of habitats are used, including saltmarsh, wet grassland, steppe grassland, fishponds, saltpans, brackish lagoons, tidal mudflats, semi-desert, brackish wetlands and sandy farmland next to lagoons.
 Large coastal wetland complexes may be especially characteristic, and most records come from close to the sea (Buchanan et al. 2010).
 Where it winters inland it inhabits marsh areas fed with freshwater, but with areas of Salicornia indicating that the ground has a high salt content (Gretton 1991).

 Diet: There is little information on its diet: birds at Merja Zerga (Morocco) fed on earthworms and tipulid larvae, while elsewhere insects (there is a suspiscion that orthoptera may have been an important food source [N. Crockford in litt.
 2012]), molluscs and crustaceans have been recorded as prey.

 Threats on the breeding grounds are unknown.
 Within its potential breeding range, the taiga has been little modified, the forest-steppe partially cultivated and much of the steppe modified by agriculture.
 Habitat loss in the wintering grounds is of unknown importance.
 There has been extensive drainage of wetlands in the Mediterranean and North Africa and potentially important areas in Iraq.
-The conversion of European wetlands and central European steppes to arable farmland may have heavily impacted the species in depriving it of important habitats during migration (Gretton 1991).
+The conversion of European wetlands and central European steppes to arable farmland may have heavily impacted the species by depriving it of important habitats during migration (Gretton 1991).
 Historically hunting was high, and may have been the key factor in its decline.
 Following the initial decline, breakdown of social behaviour patterns may have prevented recovery.
 Historically a gregarious species, smaller groups or individuals may have difficulty in locating suitable stop-over sites on migration (Gretton 1991).
 Individuals may join flocks of N. arquata, being led to unsuitable wintering habitat and rendered unlikely to find a mate (Gretton 1991).

 Conservation Actions Underway